Please ensure Javascript is enabled for purposes of website accessibility

 Looking for the right funding option?

 With a wide range of finance options available, identifying the most suitable route can often be the biggest challenge.
+If you're interested in any of the funding opportunities above, we can help you on your journey.

 The Access to Finance team works with businesses across Greater Manchester to explore funding opportunities, improve investment readiness and connect with relevant finance providers.
 Whether you're seeking start-up funding, growth finance or investment, tailored support is available to help you take the next step.